 For higher levels, there's just so much to choose from!
 The above are just a few suggestions.
 The BBC articles tend to be a bit easier than the newspapers.
 The Guardian is completely free to access and has some high-level vocabulary.

-I'm starting to write some reading lessons for you here on this website.
+There are some reading activities for you here on this website.
 Click here for an index of reading activities.
 I'm gradually adding more all the time so keep coming back.

 I've also written a post on tips to improve your reading skills.
 Click here to read it.